-A. Any student whose classroom behavior is judged by the instructor to be disruptive shall be informed by the instructor that his/her actions are disruptive.
+- A. Any student whose classroom behavior is judged by the instructor to be disruptive shall be informed by the instructor that his/her actions are disruptive.
 (Specific expectations of classroom behavior(s) may be noted in the syllabus of faculty.)
-This explanation and request may take place in the classroom at the time of the behavior or at another time and place deemed appropriate by the instructor (e.g. during office hours).

-- B. A student may be dismissed by the instructor from any class period in which disruptive behavior persists following the instructor's request that it cease.
-The instructor shall then explain how the behavior disrupts the teaching/learning process, inform the student that if the behavior continues it will be reported in writing to the Director of Judicial Affairs and request that the student cease the behavior.
+This explanation and request may take place in the classroom at the time of the behavior or at another time and place deemed appropriate by the instructor (e.g., during office hours). - B. A student may be dismissed by the instructor from any class period in which disruptive behavior persists following the instructor's request that it cease.
+The instructor shall then explain how the behavior disrupts the teaching/learning process, inform the student that if the behavior continues it will be reported in writing to the appropriate staff with a request that the student cease the behavior.
 Attendance at subsequent class periods is allowed unless the disruptive behavior continues.
-If the student refuses a request by the instructor to leave the classroom following persistent disruptive behavior, Campus Safety should be called. - C. If a student's disruptive behavior continues following the request that it cease, the instructor shall refer the case to the Director of Judicial Affairs for handling.
-The Director of Judicial Affairs will deal with the case according to established student discipline procedures and sanctions.
-Disenrollment from the class is a discipline sanction that may be used, as determined by the Vice President for Academic Affairs. - D. Any student whose behavior outside the classroom is found disruptive will be referred to the Director of Judicial Affairs.
-The Director of Judicial Affairs will attempt to remediate the situation with the student in question and, if necessary or appropriate, other involved parties.
-Specific expectations of appropriate behavior will be reviewed. - E. If the disruptive behavior persists after the initial remediation, the Director of Judicial Affairs will issue a statement in writing which includes the specific disruptive behavior, a request that the behavior ceases, and potential sanctions should the behavior continue.
+If the student refuses a request by the instructor to leave the classroom following persistent disruptive behavior, Campus Safety should be called. - C. If a student's disruptive behavior continues following the request that it cease, the instructor shall refer the case to the appropriate staff for handling.
+The assigned administrator will deal with the case according to established student discipline procedures and sanctions.
+Disenrollment from the class is a discipline sanction that may be used, as determined by the Vice President for Academic Affairs. - D. Any student whose behavior outside the classroom is found disruptive will be referred to the Director of Residence Life & Community Standards.
+The Director of Residence Life & Community Standards will attempt to remediate the situation with the student in question and, if necessary or appropriate, other involved parties.
+Specific expectations of appropriate behavior will be reviewed. - E. If the disruptive behavior persists after the initial remediation, the Director of Residence Life & Community Standards will issue a statement in writing which includes the specific disruptive behavior, a request that the behavior ceases, and potential sanctions should the behavior continue.
 A behavioral contract may be developed to ensure that expectations are clearly delineated in writing.
-Violation of the behavioral contract will result in the case being referred for judicial action. - F. If the disruptive behavior persists after the written warning, the Director of Judicial Affairs will deal with the case according to established student discipline procedures and sanctions. - G. If at any time it is believed that the student poses a threat to themselves or to other students, Campus Safety should be called immediately to remove the student, regardless of whether or not the student has received a warning. - H. A student involved in an incident of disruptive behavior who believes he/she has been improperly treated may seek relief through established Hilbert judicial appeal procedures.
+Violation of the behavioral contract will result in the case being referred for judicial action. - F. If the disruptive behavior persists after the written warning, the Director of Residence

+Life & Community Standards will deal with the case according to established student discipline procedures and sanctions.

+- G. If at any time it is believed that the student poses a threat to themselves or to other students, Campus Safety should be called immediately to remove the student, regardless of whether or not the student has received a warning. - H. A student involved in an incident of disruptive behavior who believes he/she has been improperly treated may seek relief through established Hilbert Community Standards appeal procedures.